Learn more via the entry requirements page.

 Months of entry

+Mining is essential to our everyday lives.
+There is a saying ‘if it can’t be grown, it has to be mined’.
 The challenges facing the mining industry include not just finding enough mineral resources to meet demand but to produce those minerals in a way that causes least harm, and conveys maximum advantage, to the environment and to society.
 Many research projects at Camborne School of Mines contribute towards these aims.
 We call this topic 'responsible mining and sustainable use of natural resources'.
 A selection of our projects is given in subsequent sections to illustrate the diversity of research required to make mining more economic, resource and energy efficient and safe; to protect the environment; to promote sustainable development and to ensure security of minerals supply.

 We work together in multidisciplinary teams that can include mining engineers, minerals engineers, geotechnical engineers, geologists and mineralogists, and with colleagues elsewhere in the university, especially in areas such as corporate social responsibility.
-Many projects are carried out in collaboration with external industry colleagues and with national and international research partners.
+Many projects are carried out in collaboration with external industry colleagues and with national and international research partners

 Mining Engineering; Minerals Engineering; Geotechnics; Surveying; Environmental mineralogy and geochemistry; Socioeconomic aspects of mining, including research on mining education